raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 ### Data Exploration

 Teams require the ability to create data exploration environments, from which they can access the data to research possible solutions to the problems they are working on.
-Special purpose hardware like GPUs should be made available on-demand when needed.
+Special purpose hardware like GPUs should also be made available on-demand when needed.

 Different flavors of these environments, with different technological stacks, can provide development velocity and flexibility to different teams.